Loading your recommendations…

 Evening

-We may have mentioned them already, but you can’t miss a sunset pic on a Durham rooftop.
+You can’t miss a sunset pic on a Durham rooftop.
 But before the sun sets, make sure you get a few pics of the East Chapel Hill Street Murals.
 Created by artists Cornelio Campos and Cecelia Lueza, these pieces are inspired by the works of Diego Rivera and Frida Kahlo, respectively.

 Then, head to The Durham Hotel to pose in front of the striking black and white tiles and geometric carpet in the lobby before you head to the roof for a drink and a sunset snap.
 The Patio at Unscripted, across the street, offers the chance for poolside pics and a bird’s eye view of CCB Plaza.
+At The Velvet Hippo, seasonal indoor installations and creative cocktails rival the rooftop views for photo cred.

 Hillside Park Basketball Courts